alanng10/class-lang/Docue/Article/Sande/a.md

 Argue is argue that is passed into the maide being called.
 Maide at memory index Var is called with argue Argue passed in.

-This is enough element to do any ref call for effect.
+This is enough element to do any system programming ref call.

 RefMaideOperate is operate that results memory index of maide.
 The operate has syntax that starts with "ref" index word,